Types of Mutual Fund

 Listed below are types of mutual funds based on structure:

-• Open-Ended Funds: These funds allow investors to enter or exit at any time, offering high liquidity.
+• Open-Ended Funds: open ended funds allow investors to enter or exit at any time, offering high liquidity.
 The fund size can vary based on investor demand.

 • Interval Funds: Interval funds combine features of open-ended and closed-ended funds.
 They allow investors to buy or sell units during specific intervals at ex dividend NAV.